JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler_Jr/Concerning_Human_Survival.md

 ### 6. Assumption No. 6.

 Experienced Adjusters.
-The fact that a "certain Adjuster" who functions on Urantia had indwelt fifteen minds in Orvonton who failed to survive, does not necessarily mean that his experience in other superuniverses was similar--so that he had indwelt 105 nonsurvivors.
+The fact that a "certain Adjuster" who functions on Urantia had indwelt fifteen minds in Orvonton who failed to survive, does not necessarily mean that his experience in other superuniverses was similar—so that he had indwelt 105 nonsurvivors.

 In other superuiverses many of his hosts may have experienced Spirit fusion, or even Son fusion.
 Even the Solitary Messenger who indites Paper 109 confesses that he does not actually know about the Adjuster's experiences in other superuniverses.